 - 4.1.2.1 A Tune must be run within a week prior to analysis of casework. - 4.1.2.2 A Tune Evaluation should be completed and parameters should be reviewed for acceptance based on the report's predefined criteria, set by the manufacturer.
-Note: H2O and N2 values should be monitored for possible instrumentation leaks (acceptance parameters are listed in parentheses on the tune evaluation report).
+Note: $H_2O$ and $N_2$ values should be monitored for possible instrumentation leaks (acceptance parameters are listed in parentheses on the tune evaluation report).

-Toxicology Analytical Methods Toxicology AM #19: Quality Assurance Measures Revision 7 Issue Date: 01/14/2019 Issuing Authority: Quality Manager
+Toxicology Analytical Methods Toxicology AM #19: Quality Assurance Measures Revision 10 Issue Date: 02/06/2020

 - 4.1.3 Instrument Performance Monitoring - 4.1.3.1 Instrument performance will be monitored through evaluation of the positive and negative controls run with every extraction batch.
 The control requirements for an extraction are found in the applicable analytical methods.
-The instrument will be determined as working properly if the expected responses are obtained for the controls evaluated. - 4.1.3.2 Analysts may use the control data to determine if instrument maintenance is needed. - 4.1.3.3 Troubleshooting, repairs and maintenance that takes place will be documented. - 4.1.4 Data file back up - 4.1.4.1 Data files will be retained and backed up to external media at least once every two months. - 4.2 Instrument Quality Assurance LC/MS- Refer to Toxicology AM# 24 - 4.3 Sample Preparation Quality Assurance - 4.3.1 Qualitative Analysis - 4.3.1.1 Matrix Controls - 4.3.1.1.1 Quality controls are to be prepared and analyzed as designated in the appropriate analytical method. - 4.3.1.1.2 Positive controls should exhibit proper retention time and mass spectral characteristics for compounds of interest. - 4.3.1.1.3 Negative controls should be examined for compound(s) of interest and interfering substances prior to the completion of analysis, the negative control can be included in the batch. - 4.3.1.1.4 Commercially-obtained controls may be utilized for qualitative analysis after the manufacturer's expiration date provided all method control requirements are met AND an additional in-run control that is not expired be run.
-This limited permission is not applicable to expired controls of a unique nature (e.g. EMIT level 0 pre-run control). - 4.3.1.1.5 It is applicable, for example, to the use of an expired commerciallyobtained c-THC control when performing Toxicology AM# 3; this method requires one (non-expired) spiked controls be run in addition to the commercially-obtained control.
+The instrument will be determined as working properly if the expected responses are obtained for the controls evaluated. - 4.1.3.2 Analysts may use the control data to determine if instrument maintenance is needed. - 4.1.3.3 Troubleshooting, repairs and maintenance that takes place will be documented. - 4.1.4 Data file back up - 4.1.4.1 Data files will be retained and backed up to external media at least once every two months. - 4.2 Instrument Quality Assurance LC/MS- Refer to Toxicology AM# 24 - 4.3 Sample Preparation Quality Assurance - 4.3.1 Qualitative Analysis - 4.3.1.1 Matrix Controls - 4.3.1.1.1 Quality controls are to be prepared and analyzed as designated in the appropriate analytical method. - 4.3.1.1.2 Positive controls should exhibit proper retention time and mass spectral characteristics for compounds of interest. - 4.3.1.1.3 Negative controls should be examined for compound(s) of interest and interfering substances prior to the completion of analysis, the negative control can be included in the batch. - 4.3.1.1.4 Commercially obtained controls and analytical plates may be utilized for qualitative and/or quantitative analysis after the manufacturer's expiration date provided all method control requirements are met AND an additional in-housecontrol that is not expired be run.
+This limited permission is not applicable to expired controls of a unique nature (e.g. EMIT level 0 pre-run control). - 4.3.1.1.5 It is applicable, for example, to use an expired commercially obtained c-THC control when performing Toxicology AM# 3; this method requires one (non-expired) spiked control be run in addition to the commercially obtained control. - 4.3.1.2 GC/MS Solvent Blanks - 4.3.1.2.1 An appropriate solvent blank will be run before case sample extracts.
+If the same sample is injected for more than one instrument method, only one blank needs to be run preceding the sample injections.